smanjil/AWSdataengineering-Udemy/README.md

     - In RDS, run:
         - select count(*) from ecommerce_db.orders where date (order_purchase_timestamp) <= '2018-09-31';  (should also give, 99437)
-- If this same, its good, else recheck the pipeline query.
+- If this is same, its good, else recheck the pipeline query.
 (There could be some 'timestamp' mismatch in the pipeline query.
 ```